inv4fee2020/pli_node_conf/node_backup_restore.md

 ### What files are backed up?

+The following details clarify what we are backing up, but as part of the process all files are compressed using gunzip and then gpg encrypted
- - Conf files;
+#### Conf files;
 All files in you $HOME folder with the _'plinode'_ prefix are selected for backup.
 This covers the following as an example;
     - node & backup vars files
     - exported node recovery keys json files

+#### Database files;
+Using the inbuild postgres database utility, we take a full backup of the plugin node database *_"plugin_mainnet_db"_*

+#### File Encryption
+As touched on above, all compressed backup files are gpg encrypted.
+The process follows the same approach as the actual node installation whereby the _KEYSTORE PASSWORD_ is used to secure the backup files.
+As this password is already securely stored in your password manager / key safe, it was the logical method to employ rather than creating another strong password to have to store & document.

 ---